Table of Contents

 - Superior mesenteric ganglion (located in the epigastric region)

 - Inferior mesenteric ganglion (located in the umbilical region)

 The branches of the sympathetic ganglionic chain have somatic and visceral distribution.

-Each spinal nerve receives one or more grey rami from a sympathetic ganglion which distributes postganglionic non medullated sympathetic fibres to the segmental skin area supplied by the spinal nerve.
-These fibres are vasoconstrictor to the skin arterioles, pseudo motor to sweat glands and pilomotor to the cutaneous hairs.
+Each spinal nerve receives 1 or more grey rami from a sympathetic ganglion which distributes postganglionic non-medullated sympathetic fibers to the segmental skin area supplied by the spinal nerve.
+These fibers are vasoconstrictive to the skin arterioles, pseudo motor to sweat glands, and pilomotor to the cutaneous hairs.

-Postganglionic fibres to the head and neck and to the thoracic viscera arise from the ganglion cells of the sympathetic chain.
-Those to the head ascend along the internal carotid and vertebral arteries, whereas those to the thoracic organs are distributed by the cardiac, pulmonary, and oesophageal plexuses.
+Postganglionic fibers to the head and neck and to the thoracic viscera arise from the ganglion cells of the sympathetic chain.
+Those to the head ascend along the internal carotid and vertebral arteries, whereas those to the thoracic organs are distributed by the cardiac, pulmonary, and esophageal plexuses.

-The abdominal and pelvic viscera, however, are supplied by postganglionic fibres which have their cell stations in more peripherally placed prevertebral ganglia—the coeliac, hypogastric, and pelvic plexuses—whichreceive their preganglionic fibres from the splanchnic nerves
+The abdominal and pelvic viscera are supplied by the postganglionic fibers which have their cell stations in more peripherally-placed prevertebral ganglia—the celiac, hypogastric, and pelvic plexuses—which receive their preganglionic fibers from the splanchnic nerves.

 Preganglionic axons of the parasympathetic nervous system form synapses with postganglionic neurons in terminal or intramural ganglia.
 For the most part, the ganglia are located near to or inside the wall of an organ.